aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/04 - Subprojects.md

 ## Adding Subproject Options

 ### Front End (Recommended)
 Subprojects are defined in the Configuration module, which can be found in LORIS under the **Admin** menu tab.
 Click on _To configure study subprojects click here_ link at the top of the page.
-Refer to the help section of the module for further instructions.
+Refer to the help section of the module for further instructions on how to add or modify subprojects.

 ### SQL
 Subprojects can be added directly in SQL using the following command.